-(1) Transmitted Data.
+- 7.4.1 Transmitted Data.
 Aircraft sensors and equipment can detect and transmit meteorological and environmental data to the ground and other nearby aircraft.
 These transmissions include such information as temperature, wind, humidity/water vapor, turbulence, icing conditions, precipitation/convection, wind shear, trends in rapidly developing/evolving convection, and volcanic ash.
-In addition, nonmeteorological aircraft parameters supporting wake vortex avoidance applications can be transmitted.

-(2) Downlinked Data.
-Data from aircraft that are downlinked to the ground (e.g., WMO AMDAR program) can be used for validation of data from other sources, and used as input to other downlinked METI to form enhanced or new products.
+In addition, nonmeteorological aircraft parameters supporting wake vortex avoidance applications can be transmitted. - 7.4.2 Downlinked Data.
+Data from aircraft that are downlinked to the ground (e.g., WMO AMDAR program) can be used for validation of data from other sources and used as input to other downlinked METI to form enhanced or new products. - 7.4.3 Crosslinked Data.

-(3) Crosslinked Data.
 Data received by proximate aircraft are referred to as crosslink data.
-Proximate aircraft can use the information as point data for conditions at the location of the aircraft that transmitted the information (e.g., reports of adverse conditions such as severe to extreme turbulence).

-8. RESPONSIBLE FLIGHT DECK USE OF DATA LINK AI AND METI.
+Proximate aircraft can use the information as point data for conditions at the location of the aircraft that transmitted the information (e.g., reports of adverse conditions such as severe to extreme turbulence). - 8 RESPONSIBLE FLIGHT DECK USE OF DATA LINK AI AND METI.
 METI and AI are highly dynamic and time-sensitive.
 The goal of AI and METI data link service is to provide timely distribution of AI and METI data both to and from the aircraft.
-Through these AI and METI data link services, pilots and/or flight deck applications should have timely access to information consistent with the information available to the ATM ground community.

-- It should be noted that currently available AI and METI services to the flight deck cannot be solely used to fulfill the part 121 regulatory requirement for aircraft dispatchers to provide the PIC with the most current available weather information. - Users of FIS should familiarize themselves with the operational characteristics and limitations of their systems.
-Sources of information that may provide this specific guidance include manufacturer's manuals, training programs, and reference guides.

-a.
-Using Data Link Services for Direct User Access Terminal System (DUATS), FAA Flight Services, and/or Weather Briefing Documents/Dispatch Paperwork via AI and METI Data Link Service.
+Through these AI and METI data link services, pilots and/or flight deck applications should have timely access to information consistent with the information available to the ATM ground community. - It should be noted that currently available AI and METI services to the flight deck cannot be solely used to fulfill the part 121 regulatory requirement for aircraft dispatchers to provide the pilot in command (PIC) with the most current available weather information. - Users of FIS should familiarize themselves with the operational characteristics and limitations of their systems.
+Sources of information that may provide this specific guidance include manufacturer's manuals, training programs, and reference guides. - 8.1 Using Data Link Services for FAA Flight Services and/or Weather Briefing Documents/Dispatch Paperwork via AI and METI Data Link Service.
 Flight planning via a data link service and using a portable or installed Electronic Flight Bag (EFB), whether on the ground or airborne, is an acceptable use of AI and METI data link services.

-(1) Pilots conducting flights not certificated under the provisions of 14 CFR part 119 are encouraged to use FAA/NWS products through FSS, FAA Flight Services, and/or DUATS.
-Pilots that are comfortable with self-briefing, via FAA Flight Services, DUATS, or an equivalent means, may use the EFB to display the METI and AI as well as to file flight plans.
-There are numerous commercial applications that facilitate the pilot's ability to access METI and AI that conform to the weather briefings standard defined in AC 00-45, paragraph 1.3.1.1.
+8.1.1 Pilots conducting flights not certificated under the provisions of 14 CFR part 119 are encouraged to use FAA/NWS products through FSS and/or FAA Flight Services.
+Pilots that are comfortable with self-briefing, via FAA Flight Services, or an equivalent means, may use the EFB to display the METI and AI as well as to file flight plans.
+There are numerous commercial applications that facilitate the pilot's ability to access METI and AI that conform to the weather briefings standard defined in the Aviation Weather Handbook, Chapter 3, Overview of Aviation Weather Information, Paragraph 3.3.1.1, Standard Briefing.
 Pilots should be familiar with any applicable disclaimer related to the accuracy of the information provided by the subscribed commercial service.